Cxx-0/COTF-KDD2025/README.md

-# COTF: Crowdsourcing On The Fly Framework
+# COTF Cross-Platform Online Team Formation in Spatial Crowdsourcing

 COTF is a novel framework for dynamic task allocation in spatial crowdsourcing, focusing on efficient worker cooperation and skill coverage optimization.